zazuko/excel-sparql-poc/README.md

     Source
 ```

 This example fetches abbreviations and labels for Swiss Government departments in all four official Languages in Switzerland.
+You can run the query [directly on the SPARQL endpoint](https://s.zazuko.com/c4cdgf).